top of page

 5. Recovery and Injury Prevention

-Off-season is the time to address any lingering injuries or weaknesses.
+The off-season is the time to address any lingering injuries or weaknesses.
 Physiotherapy and osteopathy provide:

 • Manual therapy to reduce scar tissue and improve tissue quality